-My signature style of wedding cake involves sharp edges, smooth sides, abstract use of colour and more of a minimal and clean look.
-However, flowers on a wedding cake will always be a hugely popular form of decoration, and I do love using to create excitement, colour and a contrast with the precise finish of the cake.
+Flowers on a cake will always be a hugely popular form of decoration, and artificial wedding flowers are becoming more and more used as an alternative for fresh varieties.
+My signature style of wedding cake involves sharp edges, smooth sides, abstract use of colour and more of a minimal and clean look. and I do love using flowers to create excitement, colour and a contrast with the precise finish of the cake.

 Flowers are often used extensively on the day of the wedding, from creating the wedding bouquet, to decorative floral arches and of course table decorations and can be used to transform the blank canvas venue into something magical.

 Everyone loves real flowers, and as a human beings we're drawn to nature and the feel and smell of flowers.
 However, you may want to consider whether using real ones is going to make you sneeze throughout the day.
 If so, there are a number of hypoallergenic varieties you can choose, such as dahlias, ranunculus, orchids.

 If a couple is wanting to use flowers on the wedding cake, I will liaise with the florist to ensure that there's continuity in the varieties used.
 However, there are potential problems - alot of varieties of real flowers are actually toxic and therefore not food-safe.
 These include varieties such as lilies, daffodils, poppies, hydrangea and eucalyptus to name but a few.

 Of course, to avoid these problems totally, you may want to consider using silk artifical wedding flowers, and the quality of these flowers has come on along way, with the highest quality brands being almost indistinguishable from the real counterparts.